emberjs/rfcs/text/0779-first-class-component-templates.md

 </details>

 The major upside to this is that it is the smallest possible delta over today’s implementation.
-However, it has a number of significant downsides
+However, it has a number of significant downsides which render it much worse than the first-class component templates proposal, and in some cases worse than the _status quo_.

 First, as with today’s _status quo_, it does not allow locally-scoped JavaScript values (including helpers and modifiers but also ecosystem tooling like GraphQL values, CSS-in-JS tooling, etc.) even when that is a perfectly reasonable design decision.